 Honeymoon Expenses.
+As we said, this concept really picked up steam thanks to the honeymoon fund.
 This can cover everything from your airfare and your lodging to your meals and excursions.
 Break these funds down into a few different categories to make it easy for guests to contribute to your specific needs.
 It’s even easier if you have an idea of the activities you and your spouse want to do during your honeymoon.
 Cash fund ideas:

 - “Honeymoon Round Trip Airfare”

 New Home Fund or Home Renovations.
 Your guests will be happy to help pay for an eventual new home or help make your current home one that you love.
 Plus, many of them already probably know how expensive home care can be.
 Cash fund ideas:

 - “Upgrade to Hardwood Floors”